hashicorp/terraform-provider-azurerm/website/docs/r/api_management_product.html.markdown

 * `api_management_name` - (Required) The name of the API Management Service.
 Changing this forces a new resource to be created.

-* `approval_required` - (Required) Do subscribers need to be approved prior to being able to use the Product?
+* `approval_required` - (Optional) Do subscribers need to be approved prior to being able to use the Product?

 -> **NOTE:** `approval_required` can only be set when `subscription_required` is set to `true`.